 Who have completed the internal institutional and applicable state grievance procedures may appeal the complaint to the Council at FLSARAinfo@fldoe.org.

-As a ministry to the Palm Beach Atlantic University community, our mission is to promote physical, mental and spiritual health and well-being.
+Health and Wellness is comprised of three primary services: a collection of the required health forms upon enrollment, management of the university’s student health insurance plan, and providing mental health support to PBA students through the University’s Counseling Center.
+As a ministry to the Palm Beach Atlantic University community, our mission is to promote physical, mental, and spiritual health and well-being.
 Our desire is to provide services from a Christ-centered perspective, enabling each member to fulfill academic, personal, and spiritual goals.

 Required Health Forms for Evening Students at the Main Campus:

 • All new Evening students must submit a Health Information Form and TB Risk Screening Form.